bain3/f.bain/README.md

 3. Use docker-compose to build and run the api
 4. Install nginx and set it up to reverse proxy anything that isn't found in `static`.
 You can find countless tutorials online on how to do this.
-5. HTTPS isn't *really* needed to keep the files safe, but I recommend setting it up nonetheless.
+5. Set up HTTPS for basic security.

 ## How does it work?
 ### Short description